EQEmu/eqemu-docs-v2/docs/configuration/eqemu_config.md

 ### qsdatabase

-* Required for a connection to the query server MySQL database if you decide to use a different and external source and/or database for it (Logging purposes or otherwise)
+**Optional** for a connection to the query server MySQL database if you decide to use a different and external source and/or database for it (Logging purposes or otherwise)

 | Variable  | Default   | Description         |
 |:----------|:----------|:--------------------|